-Vice President for Advancement & Alumni Relations
+Vice President of Alumni Relations and Special Events

 “The Office of Advancement and Alumni Relations will work to provide the resources needed to protect Regent University's mission of training Christian leaders for generations to come.”